cme212/course/notes/lecture-06/specifications.md

 ### Specifications and Binary Search Example ###

-We started this class developing these concepts in the context of a particular example: binary search.
+We describe these concepts in the context of a particular example: binary search.
 Let's start with the first implementation provided in [search0.cpp](src/search0.cpp):
 ```c++
 int binary_search(float* a, int n, float v) {
   int low = 0;